Monitoring the wellbeing of Cantabrians

-The Survey results feed into the Index, along with data and content provided from a large number of agencies and groups.
+Community and Public Health achieves this monitoring through the Canterbury Wellbeing Index and the Canterbury Wellbeing Survey.
+The Survey results feed into the Index, along with data and content provided from various agencies and groups.

 Canterbury Wellbeing Index

-The Canterbury Wellbeing Index uses a range of indicators to provide information on the impacts of the earthquakes on wellbeing and to identify emerging social trends and issues.
+The Canterbury Wellbeing Index uses a range of indicators to provide information on wellbeing and the factors that influence wellbeing.

 It helps Community and Public Health and partner agencies make decisions about the most efficient way to target funds and resources.
-It also provides accurate and robust information to the community.
-Surveys before 2016 were conducted by the Canterbury Earthquake Recovery Authority (CERA).
+It provides accurate and robust information to the Canterbury DHB, our partner agencies and the community.

 Canterbury Wellbeing Survey

-It is conducted every six months by Community and Public Health and partner agencies with the participation of a random selection of around 2,500 greater Christchurch residents.
-Surveys before 2016 were conducted by the Canterbury Earthquake Recovery Authority (CERA).
+It is now conducted annually by Community and Public Health and partner agencies with the participation of a random selection of around 2,500 greater Christchurch residents each time.
+Surveys before 2017 were conducted every six months.

 For more information, contact: